Ostheer/R9_295X2_FanControl/README.md

 ## Python daemon
 1. Read config file
 2. Scan PC for serial ports and try to connect to them
-3. a) Write forced fan speeds indicated by config file
-b) TODO: Loop fan speed checking GPU temps
+3. Loop: Check if speed needs to be changed (mandated by either file or temp) and do so